 While you may think that my dislike for the dizzying death arises from some unresolved childhood trauma, the psychological scarring actually arose from my oldest son's near death experience, not my own.
 He has always been brave in the face of new experiences: when he first encountered one of these abominable apertures, he froze in his tracks, but only for a moment.
-Imminently assured of his fledgling facility to overcome the orbiting obstacle, he launched headlong toward destruction.
+Imminently assured of his fledgling facility to overcome the orbiting obstacle, he launched headfirst toward destruction.
 I desperately managed to arrest his progress only a moment before his precious noggin was squashed like a grape in a vice.

 I sometimes have flashbacks to this near-tragedy when working with clients to develop their employees.
-When employees take on unfamiliar challenges or assignments, they often find themselves in a similar situation: no matter how talented or ambitious they may be, rapidly changing objectives can crush even the most devoted employee.
+As employees, even high-achievers, take on new challenges or assignments, they often find themselves in a similar situation: no matter how talented or ambitious they may be, rapidly changing objectives can crush even the most devoted employee.
 Worse yet, working our guts out toward non-specific (or artificial) goals is terribly demoralizing.

 Most of us are hardwired to enjoy doing well and achieving our goals.
 No one wakes up in the morning excited about a day full of failure and unmet expectations.
-Well-planned performance management with clear and accurate expectations helps us navigate expectation changes.
+Wellplanned performance management with clear and accurate expectations help us navigate expectation changes.